vgteam/vg/README.md

 [![Build Status](https://travis-ci.org/ekg/vg.svg)](https://travis-ci.org/ekg/vg)

-## variant graph data structures, interchange formats, alignment, genotyping, and variant calling methods
+## variation graph data structures, interchange formats, alignment, genotyping, and variant calling methods

 If we know about variation in a given population, we should include that knowledge in our primary sequence analyses, or risk bias against things we've seen before.
 Reference bias is real.
 We can work around it by formulating our reference system as a graph: either an assembly, or a directed acyclic one similar to how we represent a multiple sequence alignment.